vispy/experimental/cr_visuals/alternative_api.md

         self.WOBBLE_PHASE += .1  # automatically update the uniform
 ```

-Now, a more complicated example.
+Now, a more complicated example: the `DashComponent`.
 The complication comes from the fact that:

   * we need to deal with varying variables,